top of page

 A Gentle Reminder

 You don’t have to “get over” your grief to experience moments of comfort or joy.
-These experiences can coexist — in the same season, the same day, even the same breath.
+These experiences can coexist — in the same season, the same day, or even the same breath.

 You are allowed to feel joy and sadness.
 You are allowed to protect your energy.
 You are allowed to rest.
 You are allowed to honour who or what you’ve lost.
 You are allowed to keep going at your pace.
 Your nervous system, your grief, and your healing all deserve compassion.

-Recommended Books
+Exploring Further: Recommended Books

 In wellness,